Russian citizenship law: Acquisition and loss of citizenship

 Any person born in Russia automatically receives Russian citizenship by birth if at least one parent is a Russian citizen.
 Individuals born in the country to two foreign parents only receive Russian citizenship by birth if they cannot acquire the citizenship of either parent.
-Children born overseas to two Russian parents are Russian citizens by descent, while those who are born to one Russian parent only receive Russian citizenship if they would otherwise be stateless.
+Children born overseas to two Russian parents are Russian citizens by descent, while those who are born to one Russian parent only receive Russian citizenship if the other parent provides consent to the child acquiring a Russian citizenship, or if they would otherwise be stateless.
 Abandoned children found in the country are presumed to have been Russian citizens by birth if their parents cannot be found within six months.

 Foreigners may become Russian citizens by admission after residing in the country for more than five years while possessing a residence permit.
 Individuals without permits who permanently settled in Russia before 1 July 2002 are treated as if they have had a permit since the date on which they registered their place of residence.
 Applicants must demonstrate proficiency in the Russian language and have a legal source of income.
 The residence requirement is reduced to one year for individuals who have been granted asylum or refugee status, or who have made extraordinary scientific, technological, or cultural contributions.
 It may also be waived for citizens of other post-Soviet states who have served in the Russian Armed Forces for at least three years.
 Additionally, the president of Russia has discretionary authority to directly grant citizenship to any foreigner.

 Certain groups of foreign citizens and stateless persons qualify for a facilitated acquisition of Russian citizenship without needing to fulfill a minimum residence requirement.
 These include: persons with at least one Russian parent who lives within Russia, former Soviet citizens permanently resident in a post-Soviet state but have not acquired citizenship in that country, and citizens of a former Soviet state who have been educated in Russian secondary schools or universities since 1 July 2002.
 Foreign and stateless individuals already resident in Russia may also be eligible for this simplified process if they are: former Soviet citizens born in the Russian Soviet Federative Socialist Republic, married to a Russian citizen for at least three years, a disabled person with an adult child who is a Russian citizen, a person with a Russian citizen child but a Russian spouse who is deceased or has been declared missing or otherwise unable to hold parental rights, or a person with a Russian citizen child over the age of 18 who has been declared mentally unfit by court order.